Meet the Team

 Drongo Alumni

 Bethany Bradley (former postdoc): Bethany studied the impact of climate change on invasive plants for the Western USA from 2006-2006.
-She is now at the University of Massachusetts at Amherst.
+She is now a faculty member at the University of Massachusetts at Amherst.

 Zuzana Burivalova (former postdoc): Zuzana focused on innovative ways to prioritize sites for conservation in Southeast Asia and New Guinea using a combination of fieldwork and data-mining.
-She is now at the University of Wisconsin - Madison.
+She is now a faculty member at the University of Wisconsin - Madison.

 Charlotte Chang (former graduate student): Charlotte studied the ecological and social dynamics of hunting in Yunnan.
-She is now at the University of Tennessee.
+She is now a faculty member at Pomona College.

 Willandia Chaves (former postdoc): Willa studied how urbanization affects the consumption of wild animals as food for people in the Brazilian Amazon from 2017-2020.
-She is now at Virginia Tech.
+She is now a faculty member at Virginia Tech.

 David Edwards (former postdoc): David studied patterns of biodiversity in primary once-logged and twice logged forests in Southeast Asia.
-He is now at the University of Sheffield.
+He is now a faculty member at the University of Cambridge.

 Paul Elsen (former graduate student): Paul studied the ecology and conservation of bird communities in the Himalayas.
 He is now at the Wildlife Conservation Society.

 Lyndon Estes (former postdoc): Lyndon modeled how climate change is likely to shift maize and wheat cultivation in South Africa, as well the implications of those shifts to biodiversity.
-He is now at Clark University.
+He is now a faculty member at Clark University.

 Brendan Fisher (former postdoc): Brendan studied the economics of logging and oil palm agriculture in Southeast Asia.
-His is now at the University of Vermont.
+His is now a faculty member at the University of Vermont.

 Eyal Frank (former postdoc): Eyal studied the protection of wildlife threatened by international trade.
-He is now at the University of Chicago.
+He is now a faculty member at the University of Chicago.

 Xingli Giam (former graduate student): studied the conservation of freshwater biodiversity in Southeast Asia from 2009-2014.
-He is now at the University of Tennessee-Knoxville.
+He is now a faculty member at the University of Tennessee - Knoxville.

 Jonathan Green (former postdoc): studied the ecological and socioeconomic issues related to the conservation of shorebirds (e.g. spoon-billed sandpiper) wintering in Southeast Asia during 2012-2014.
-He is now at the University of York.
+He is now at the Stockholm Environment Institute.

 Nathan Gregory (former graduate student): Nathan studied how prescribed fire and Massai pastoralism affected bird diversity in the Sayannas of East Africa.
 He is now at the Irvine Ranch Conservancy.